discovery

 Having lots of information on the web can be both beneficial and tricky.
 So, use reliable sources to get to know your customers more.
 The following steps after gathering the results could be:

-• Prioritization to discard irrelevant insights;
+• prioritization to discard irrelevant insights;

-• Grouping those insights by similarity.
+• grouping those insights by similarity.

 • Select a customer segment